 Calculate least-cost sample sizes for 2-stage surveys for demonstrating disease freedom,

-This analysis calculates the number of herds and the number of animals within each herd
+This analysis calculates the number of clusters and the number of units within each cluster

 to be tested to provide a specified system sensitivity (probability of detecting disease)

-for the given animal and herd-level design prevalences and test sensitivity,
+for the given unit and cluster-level design prevalences and test sensitivity,

 specificity is assumed to be 100% (or follow-up testing of any positive will be undertaken